 To find unrelated donors – who we call ‘genetic twins’ – DKMS registers as many stem cell donors as possible in order to give every blood cancer patient a second chance at living.
-We are not yet there, since unfortunately one in every five patients does not find an unrelated donor.
+We are not yet there, since unfortunately one in every seven patients does not find an unrelated donor.

 Register as a stem cell donor

 Becoming a stem cell donor is easy.
 To do so, request our registration pack online.
 You will then receive a pack containing swabs by post.
 Use these swabs to take a tissue sample from inside your cheek, and send it back to us together with the signed documents.
 Our laboratory then gets to work determining your tissue types.
 This is because, by knowing your tissue types, we can find out whether you are the right donor for a blood cancer patient.

 Our laboratory analyses your tissue types and enters them into our database.
 Your details will then be available in the global search for stem cell donors.
 You will receive a DKMS donor card showing your donor number, which you can provide to us for things like changing address.
 By and large, that’s everything done from your point of view.
 If you do come up as a suitable donor, we will get in touch with you straight away.